The Lord Speaker's role

 - taking formal responsibility for security in the Lords area of the parliamentary estate

-- coordinating an outreach programme to engage the public in the work and role of the Lords, central to which is the Peers in Schools programme
+- coordinating an engagement programme to engage the public in the work and role of the Lords, central to which is the House of Lords Engagement Programme.

 - attending and speaking at state and ceremonial occasions on behalf of the Lords